CLASS-SZ/class_sz/README.rst

 For the python module, you need the prerequisites such as **numpy**, **scipy** and **Cython** installed on your computer.

-Run the code with SZ power spectrum computation
+Run the code with most of the power spectra output:

+    $ ./class class-sz_test.ini

+Run the code with a simple tSZ computation:

     $ ./class class-sz_simple.ini

-The explanatory 'ini' files are reference input files, containing and explaining the use of the possible input parameters.
+The  'ini' files are the parameter file.
+I will be releasing a detailed explanatory file soon.

 Computing SZ and Halo model quantities via the Python wrapper classy_sz